Jazz-Coding/JChessEngine/README.md

 The engine also exposes many of its internal settings that can be freely played around with to see the effects on performance and gameplay.

-In the source code, the most important classes with most of the important logic are [AlphaBeta.java](https://github.com/Jazz-Coding/JChessEngine/blob/master/src/com/jazz/engine/search/AlphaBeta.java), which handles the search logic. and [ChessController.java](https://github.com/Jazz-Coding/JChessEngine/blob/master/src/com/jazz/mvc/ChessController.java), which is the main class.
+In the source code, the most important classes with most of the important logic are [AlphaBeta.java](https://github.com/Jazz-Coding/JChessEngine/blob/master/src/com/jazz/engine/search/AlphaBeta.java), which handles the search logic, and [ChessController.java](https://github.com/Jazz-Coding/JChessEngine/blob/master/src/com/jazz/mvc/ChessController.java), which is the main class.